Carreau/phd-dissertation/parts/part4.rst

-Muscle Myosin II that forms :ref:`bipolars filaments <myoII>` is carefully injected into the chamber, and leads within minutes to a shape change (:num:`Fig #doublets-contraction`) of the doublets due to the contraction of the actin cotex.
+Muscle Myosin II that forms :ref:`bipolars filaments <myoII>` is carefully injected into the chamber, and leads within minutes to a shape change (:num:`Fig #doublets-contraction`) of the doublets due to the contraction of the actin cortex.

 .. _doublets-contraction:
 .. figure:: /figs/doublet-contract.png